cculianu/brute38/README.md

 Running:

-> ./brute38
+> ./brute38 -h

+This program takes a variety of command-line options.
+See the help (-h).

-The above assumes you have Go set up properly and you copied the code into your GOPATH/src somewhere.
+All of the above assumes you have Go set up properly and you copied the code into your GOPATH/src somewhere.